jsdelivrbot/fullstack-microservices-1/README.md

-Based on [this very cool repo](https://github.com/apparatus/fullstack-microservices) by @davidmarkclements.
+This repo is based heavily on [this very awesome repo](https://github.com/apparatus/fullstack-microservices) by @davidmarkclements.

 Feel free to discuss ideas by opening an Issue.